DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 </div>
 </div>

-#### <span class="pg-green">✅ No Training on API Data by Default</span>

-This is Anthropic's key differentiator.
-They have a clear policy of **not training their models on any data submitted via their business API**.
-Your prompts and code are only used to generate a response and are not incorporated into their models.
-This is the default behavior and does not require a special subscription tier.

-#### <span class="pg-green">✅ Enterprise-Ready Compliance</span>

-Anthropic is **SOC 2 Type II** compliant and will sign a **BAA** to support **HIPAA** compliance.
-This makes it a trustworthy choice for developers building applications that handle sensitive data, such as Protected Health Information (PHI).

-#### <span class="pg-blue">ℹ️ API, Not a Full Tool</span>

-Claude is an API, not an out-of-the-box IDE extension like Copilot.
-To use it, you must either build your own integration or use a third-party extension (like Continue.dev) that supports Claude.
-The privacy guarantees apply to the API endpoint, but you must also trust the extension you are using.
+**Q: Will my code be used to train their models?**
+- **No:** Anthropic has a clear policy - they NEVER train on API data
+- This is the default behavior, no special settings required
+- Your prompts and responses are only used for generating responses

+**Q: How long do they keep my data?**
+- **Short-term processing only:** Data is not stored for training
+- Responses are generated and discarded immediately
+- No long-term retention of your code or prompts

+**Q: What about my secrets and credentials?**
+- Code is processed in the cloud but not stored
+- **Best practice:** Still remove sensitive data before sending
+- No retention means lower exposure risk

+**Q: Can I deploy Claude myself?**
+- **No:** Cloud API only, no self-hosting option
+- You can integrate it into your own applications
+- Processing happens on Anthropic's servers

+**Q: What compliance do they offer?**
+- **SOC 2 Type II** certified
+- **HIPAA** compliant (with Business Associate Agreement)
+- **Enterprise-ready** for regulated industries

+**Q: How do I use Claude for coding?**
+- Use third-party extensions like **Continue.dev**
+- Build your own integration using their API
+- Privacy guarantees apply to the API, but check your extension's policy

 ### Self-Hosted / Local-First